timojuez/hificon/README.md

 ### Method A: Gtk Tray Icon
 This lets you control the volume by scrolling over a tray icon.
 `freenon_gtk_tray_icon`

+To permanently connect the mouse and keyboard volume keys to the AVR for the current user:
+`freenon_setup --keys`
+To undo, remove the lines after ## FREENON in ~/.xbindkeysrc and restart xbindkeys.

 ### Method B: Synchronisation with Pulse
 This connects the Pulseaudio volume controller to the Denon master volume, switches the AVR on and off when starting playback/idle/suspending/shutdown.